CeliaBenquet/public/exams/midterm/2017/Theory-Questions.md

 - ___Justification:___
 Decorator permits to add functionalities to the classes but one would have to add it to each different classes as the area calculation would be different for each.
 Using the visitor, one construct one class which compute the area depending on the subtype of the shape without having to add it to each subclass (only accept methods in the subclasses.)
 The subclasses of the visitor can then be extended to implement other operations.

+not change the implementation of the object : visitor to implement each new functionnality in a separate class ShapeVisitor interface + each shape object has an accept method rely on double dispatch to dynamically add future functionality

 ### Question 8 [2 points]